memgraph/starlink/README.md

 docker-compose build
 docker-compose up
 ```
-If everything was succesful you can open it in you browser.
+If everything was successful you can open it in your browser.
 The app will be listening on: http://localhost:5000/.

 ## Project structure

 The app is divided into three separate modules:
 * **memgraph** - the database where all the positions of satellites and cities are stored and updated.
-* **simulator** - a Python programm that utilizes the Skyfield package to calculate satellite positions in orbit.
-Those positins are then stored in the Memgraph database.
+* **simulator** - a Python program that utilizes the Skyfield package to calculate satellite positions in orbit.
+Those positions are then stored in the Memgraph database.
 * **web_app** - a client-server app that fetches data from the database and renders it.

 ## Technologies used